lostatc/linotype/docs/usage.rst

     extensions = ["linotype.ext"]

-The help message can be imported into your **Sphinx** documentation using the 'linotype' directive.
+The documentation can be imported into your **Sphinx** documentation using the 'linotype' directive.
 It accepts the following options:

 \:func\:
-    The name of the function which returns a **Item** object.
+    The name of the function which returns an **Item** object.

 \:module\:
     The name of the module containing the function.